The term "germs" refers to the microscopic bacteria, viruses, fungi, and protozoa that can cause disease.

 But other toxins can cause high fever, increased heart rate, low blood pressure, a generalized inflammatory response in the body, and even life-threatening illness.

 Most germs are spread through the air in sneezes or coughs or through body fluids like sweat, saliva, semen, vaginal fluid, or blood.
 So limiting contact with those substances, as far as possible, is our best protection against germs.

 Teaching kids the importance of hand washing is absolutely the best way to stop germs from causing sickness.
 It's especially important after coughing or nose blowing, after using the bathroom, before preparing or eating food, after touching any pets or animals, after gardening, and before and after visiting a sick relative or friend.

 There's a right way to wash hands, too.
 Use warm water and plenty of soap, then rub your hands together vigorously for at least 15 seconds (away from the water).
 Kids can sing a short song — try "Happy Birthday" — during the process to make sure they spend enough time washing.
-Rinse your hands and finish by drying them thoroughly on a clean towel.
+Rinse your hands and finish by drying them well on a clean towel.

 When working in the kitchen, wash your hands before you eat or prepare food, and make sure that kids do the same.
-Use proper food-handling techniques — use separate cutting boards, utensils, and towels for preparing uncooked meat and poultry; and warm, soapy water to clean utensils and countertops.
+Use proper food-handling techniques, such as separate cutting boards, utensils, and towels for preparing uncooked meat and poultry; and warm, soapy water for cleaning utensils and countertops.

 Cleaning household surfaces well is also important.
 Wipe down frequently handled objects around the house, such as toys, doorknobs, light switches, sink fixtures, and flushing handles on the toilets.